alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 BEAM is used to identify genes with branch dependent expression.

-Select genes with high expression and dispersion, and then use BEAM QC to filter and plot.
+We select genes with high expression and dispersion, and then use BEAM QC to filter and plot their expression across pseudotime.

 ```R